zoubohao/Deepurify/README.md

   --num_threads_per_checkm NUM_THREADS_PER_CHECKM
                         The number of threads to run a single CheckM process.
 Defaults to 12.
   --temp_output_folder TEMP_OUTPUT_FOLDER
-                        The folder stores the temporary files, which are generated during the running Deepurify.
+                        The folder stores the temporary files, which are generated during the running of Deepurify.
 If no path is provided (set to None), the temporary files will be stored in the parent folder of the '--input_bin_folder_path' location by default.
   --output_bins_meta_info_path OUTPUT_BINS_META_INFO_PATH
                         The path for a text file to record meta information, including the evaluated results of the output MAGs.
 If no path is provided (set to None), the file will be automatically created in the '--output_bin_folder_path' directory by default.
   --info_files_path INFO_FILES_PATH
                         The files in the 'DeepurifyInfoFiles' folder are a crucial requirement for running Deepurify.
 If you don't provide a path explicitly (set to None), it is assumed that the 'DeepurifyInfoFiles' environment variable has been properly configured to point to the necessary folder.
-Ensure that the
-                        'DeepurifyInfoFiles' environment variable is correctly set up if you don't specify the path.
+Ensure that the 'DeepurifyInfoFiles' environment variable is correctly set up if you don't specify the path.
   --simulated_MAG {True,False}
                         If the input MAGs are simulated MAGs.
 False by default.
 This option is valuable when you have prior knowledge of core and contaminated contigs in simulated MAGs or prefer to personally assess the results.
 When it sets to True, we will exclude contaminated contigs and retain core contigs using